dotnet/docs/docs/machine-learning/tutorials/object-detection-custom-vision-onnx.md

     }
     ```

-1. Now we can call the `Predict` method on the prediction engine.
+1. Now call the `Predict` method on the prediction engine.

     ```csharp
     var prediction = predictionEngine.Predict(new StopSignInput { Image = testImage });
     ```

-1. With our prediction, we can get the bounding boxes.
-We will use the `Chunk` LINQ method to determine how many objects the model has detected.
-We do this by taking the count of the predicted bounding boxes and divide that by the number of labels that were predicted.
-For example, if we had three objects detected in an image, there would be 12 items in the `BoundingBoxes` array and three labels predicted.
-The `Chunk` method would then give us three arrays of four to represent the bounding boxes for each object.
+1. With the prediction, you can get the bounding boxes.
+Use the `Chunk` LINQ method to determine how many objects the model has detected.
+Do this by taking the count of the predicted bounding boxes and divide that by the number of labels that were predicted.
+For example, if you had three objects detected in an image, there would be 12 items in the `BoundingBoxes` array and three labels predicted.
+The `Chunk` method would then give you three arrays of four to represent the bounding boxes for each object.

     ```csharp
     var boundingBoxes = prediction.BoundingBoxes.Chunk(prediction.BoundingBoxes.Count() / prediction.PredictedLabels.Count());
     ```

-1. Next, we will capture the original width and height of the images used for prediction.
+1. Next, capture the original width and height of the images used for prediction.

     ```csharp
     var originalWidth = testImage.Width;
     var originalHeight = testImage.Height;
     ```

-1. With the bounding boxes chunk, we can loop through those to calculate where in the image to draw the boxes.
+1. With the bounding boxes chunk, loop through those to calculate where in the image to draw the boxes.
 For that, create a `for` loop based on the count of the bounding boxes chunk.

     ```csharp
     for (int i = 0; i < boundingBoxes.Count(); i++)